annotation/stam-python/README.md

 The annotation store is your workspace, it holds all resources, annotation sets (i.e. keys and annotation data) and of course the actual annotations.
-It is a memory-based store and you can as much as you like into it (as long as it fits in memory:).
+It is a memory-based store and you can put as much as you like into it (as long as it fits in memory:).

 Retrieving anything by ID: